What is HITRUST, and why does it matter?

 MyCSF® is HITRUST’s web-based assessment tool that helps organizations track and streamline the entire compliance and risk management process — filling out parameters, determining scope and uploading evidence.
 It’s also the same tool used by External Assessors to perform validated assessments.

-Working with an assessor like Wipfli from the get-go can help improve your organization’s efficiency and understanding, since they know HITRUST inside and out and can help you navigate the requirements and overall process.
+Working with an assessor like Wipfli from the get-go can help improve your organization’s efficiency and understanding, since Wipfli knows the HITRUST approach inside and out and can help you navigate the HITRUST requirements and overall process.
 If you’d like to learn more about how Wipfli can help, click here.

 Or continue reading on: